-Youth Digital Arts Cyber Studios are where our advanced students, Student National Mentors, and Youth Digital Arts National Fellows work on advanced projects, national collaboration projects, research into new and emerging digital arts software and hardware, and assist in the development of new courses.
+The Youth Digital Arts Cyber Studio is where our advanced students, Student National Mentors and National Fellows work on advanced projects, national collaboration projects, research into new and emerging digital arts software and hardware, and assist in the development of new courses.

-The Digital Manga and Comic Cyber Studio is for advanced students who have taken Digital Manga 101, Digital Photo Painting 101, Digital Drawing and Painting 101, and 3D Drawing 101.
-There are always amazing 2D and 3D Digital Manga, Digital Drawing, and Digital Painting projects going on in the DMCCS including many of the advanced techniques you can see in our Student Galleries.
+The Youth Digital Arts Cyber Studio is for advanced students who have taken Digital Manga 101, Digital Photo Painting 101, Digital Drawing and Painting 101 and 3D Drawing 101.
+Amazing 2D and 3D Digital Manga, Digital Drawing, and Digital Painting projects have been created in the DMCCS including many of the advanced techniques you can see in our Student Galleries.

-The Youth Digital Arts Cyber Studios provide a very rare opportunity for advanced students to explore their interests in an open ended space with other students who share their passion for the digital arts.
-They learn how to collaborate on projects which include research skills, communication skills, presentation skills, and teamwork.
+The Youth Digital Arts Cyber Studio provides a rare opportunity for advanced students to explore their interests in an open ended space with other students who share their passion for the digital arts.
+They learn how to collaborate on projects which include research skills, communication skills, presentation skills and teamwork.
 These are the skills that companies look for so the Cyber Studios give students another advantage while they are having fun exploring the digital arts.

 This article explains what video game development corporations are looking for.
 While the article specifically discusses video game development it is the same for all of the digital arts.

 “Students need to realize that making games is hard, and that it requires patience, persistence and openness,” advises Isbister, who also runs the Social Game Lab at NYU-Poly .
 “Teamwork is a big part of game development, so being willing to collaborate and able to communicate is valuable.”